erasmus-without-paper/ewp-specs-api-registry/README.md

   `//r:hei-id[text()="hei.edu"]/../../r:apis-implemented/e1:echo`

-  Then, you need look through the list of returned elements and make sure that APIs are implemented in the versions you require.
+  Then, you need look through the list of returned elements and:

+  - Make sure that APIs are implemented in the versions you require.
 Usually you will want the entry with the highest `version` attribute (the entries in the Registry response are not ordered, you will need to order them yourself).

 * **Question 2:** I have received a HTTPS request signed by a client certificate `cert`.
 Data of which HEIs is this client privileged to access?

   Determine the certificate's SHA-256 fingerprint first (e.g.
   `DigestUtils.sha256Hex(cert.getEncoded())` if you're using Java).
-Then, you can use an XPath expression similar to this one (note, that IDs may repeat):
+Then, you can use an XPath expression similar to this one:

   `//r:certificate[@sha-256="<your-digest>"]/../../r:institutions-covered/r:hei-id`